mokollmar/com.mokollmar.flutter/README.md

 # Simple Flutter Website

-This is a smple profile Website written in Flutter.
+This repository contains the code for a simple profile website, entirely developed using Flutter.

 ## Features
 - 📍 Positioned Contact Button in the top-right corner